Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Macksville's median income among taxpayers in financial year 2023 was $37,472.
-The average income stood at $46,519.
-This is lower than the national averages of $52,390 and $65,215 respectively for Rest of NSW.
-By September 2025, estimates based on an 8.86% Wage Price Index growth suggest Macksville's median income will be approximately $40,792 and average income around $50,641.
-According to 2021 Census figures, incomes in Macksville fall between the 2nd and 4th percentiles nationally for households, families, and individuals.
-The largest earnings segment comprises 32.7% earning $800 - $1,499 weekly.
-In contrast, the surrounding region has a larger proportion earning $1,500 - $2,999 weekly at 29.9%.
-Financial pressure is evident with 40.3% of households having modest weekly budgets below $800.
-Housing affordability pressures are severe, with only 81.5% of income remaining, ranking at the 3rd percentile nationally.
+The suburb of Macksville had an income level lower than average nationally in financial year 2023, according to latest ATO data aggregated by AreaSearch.
+The median income among taxpayers was $37,472 and the average income stood at $46,519, compared to Regional NSW's figures of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $40,792 (median) and $50,641 (average).
+According to 2021 Census figures, household, family and personal incomes in Macksville fell between the 2nd and 4th percentiles nationally.
+The earnings profile showed that the largest segment comprised 32.7% earning $800 - $1,499 weekly (956 residents), differing from the surrounding region where the $1,500 - $2,999 category predominated at 29.9%.
+Economic circumstances indicated widespread financial pressure, with 40.3% of households operating within modest weekly budgets below $800.
+Housing affordability pressures were severe, with only 81.5% of income remaining, ranking at the 3rd percentile.

 Frequently Asked Questions - Income